digitallyinduced/ihp/Guide/editors.markdown

     haskellEnv
 ```

-Run `devenv up` to remake your dev env.
+Run `devenv up` to remake your dev environment.

 After that you can use the following command to start hoogle at `localhost:8080`: